 Opioid abuse has become a serious problem

 Physical therapy is an effective, long-term solution to injuries or chronic pain that cannot be replicated through opioid use.
-Here are just 4 of the many benefits to using physical therapy.
+Here are just 4 of the many benefits of using physical therapy.

 1) Treat Pain at the Source

 Opioids are effective at masking sensations of pain, but they do nothing to treat the cause of the pain.
 Physical therapy does not hide the pain but resolves the injury and allows patients to resume their daily lives without the need for medication to get through the day.